Rangers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and Marcus Semien will be among the stars on display when the Atlanta Braves play the Texas Rangers on Tuesday at 8:05 PM ET, at Globe Life Field.
+Sean Murphy and Adolis Garcia will be among the star attractions when the Atlanta Braves face the Texas Rangers on Wednesday at 8:05 PM ET, at Globe Life Field.

-The Rangers are -105 moneyline underdogs for this matchup with the favorite Braves (-115).
-The total is 10 runs for the game (with -105 odds to hit the over and -115 odds on the under).
+The Braves are the favorite in this one, at -155, while the underdog Rangers have +125 odds to upset.
+The total is 7.5 runs for this matchup (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.